SpongePowered/SpongeDocs/source/faq.rst

 What is Sponge?
 ---------------

-Sponge is a combination of a new API (likely based off of Spout/Flow’s APIs) implemented on top of Forge, with assistance from other parts of Minecraft’s modding community (Glowstone, etc.).
+Sponge is a combination of a new API (based in part on Spout/Flow’s APIs) implemented on top of Forge, with assistance from other parts of Minecraft’s modding community (Glowstone, Cauldron, FTB...).
 It will be both a server and client API, and its target user base is pretty much anyone that wants to mod their game, including server owners.
-However, we may focus on the server-side portion first.
+However, we will focus on the server-side portion first.
 We invite any developer to help out.

 When will the first downloads be available?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The release date is still to be announced.
-However, the API portion is
+The release date of the Sponge implementation is still to be announced.
-set to be release in November.
+However, the Sponge API (v1.0) was released on November 30th, 2014.

 Will there be an official place to download plugins?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~